hwhalen/naught_compiler/readme.txt

+12/02 18:32 hunter
+  removed all dependencies on StrUtil, you can delete it if you want.
+This requires updating the makefile though, so I've added it to the repo.
+Also removed some of my older, no longer relevant comments in this readme.

 12/02 17:57 hunter
   I think all necessary nodes are made, and naught.bison is entirely filled in!
 I know that all the evaluates aren't working yet though.
 And I'm sure many changes are gonna be required.
 But the skeleton is there!